yashishandilya/yashishandilya/README.md

 ### I am Yashi / यशी.
 My name is pronounced as yu(h)-shi / /jʌ ʃi/, and I love thinking about thinking.
 ![image](https://github.com/user-attachments/assets/d13d972f-cb4b-4571-9fcb-6b2a7868c437)

-Human and artificial intelligence has fascinated me for as long as I can remember, leading me to switch my career from being a Neuroscience major on track for Med School to Computer Science!
+Human and artificial intelligence have fascinated me for as long as I can remember, leading me to switch my career from being a Neuroscience major on track for Med School to Computer Science!<br>
 In my spare time, I love reading, writing, adding things to my endless Pinterest boards, taking long walks, and cleaning things that were already clean.

 ### What I have worked on outside my university curriculum:
 <p><strong>Currently Learning</strong>: Developed a Pinterest clone using the MERN stack, currently adding a new feature involving pins recommended using Sanzo Wada color palettes<br>